sguox002/leetcode/review/hard_rev.md

         return res;
     }
 ```
+a small trick is used in the code: when have two number dp[j]=1, when have 3 numbers, dp[j]=2,....
+we add dp[j][diff] is actually the array length -2

 514	Freedom Trail    		40.6%	Hard
 the dial has a word,using the dial to spell a given word
 return the min number of steps to rotate.
+shortest distance first think of bfs then think of dp or dijkstra/bellman.
 dp similar to dijkstra.

 ```cpp
     int findRotateSteps(string ring, string key) {
         //dfs